Highlights of OpenStack PTG, Denver

-OpenStack foundation organizes “Project Teams Gathering” every six months, mostly in Q1 and Q3, at the beginning of the development phase of a release cycle.
-Previously known as “Design summit”, the main motive for this event is to discuss the upcoming cycle, solutions for complex issues, and innovative solutions to critical items.
+The OpenStack foundation organizes “Project Teams Gathering” every six months, mostly in Q1 and Q3, at the beginning of the development phase of a release cycle.
+Previously known as the “Design Summit”, the main motive for this event is to discuss the upcoming cycle, solutions for complex issues, and innovative solutions to critical items.
 I was privileged to attend the Denver PTG this September.

 It was my first time joining the Project Teams Gathering (PTG) since it started in Atlanta.
 The location of the event was pretty unique in its own way.
-I had never been to this part of USA and I could feel the difference.
-The event was held in the Renaissance Denver for 5 days between September 11 and 15.
+I had never been to this part of the USA, and I could feel the difference.
+The event was held in Renaissance Denver for five days between September 11 and 15.
 I arrived here on Sep.
 10 and I could already see the active contributors in the hotel lobby discussing stuff related to the latest technology trends in the space.
-I met some of the friends and took rest for the rest of the day.
+I met some of my friends and took a rest for the rest of the day.

 Day-1, September 11

 The day started with registration for the event.
-I joined the openstack-ptg channel to get the updates about the day and there I was introduced to ptgbot.
-Initially many people including me were a bit confused with how it works, but as we got familiar with it, we got more used to it for tracking the events.
+I joined the openstack-ptg channel to get updates about the day, and there I was introduced to ptgbot.
+Initially, many people, including me, were a bit confused with how it works, but as we got familiar with it, we got more used to it for tracking events.
 As per schedule, the first two days of the event were dedicated to inter-project discussions.

-The day ended with unofficial PTG happy hour at the elevated lounge in Renaissance Denver.
+The day ended with an unofficial PTG happy hour at the elevated lounge in Renaissance Denver.

 Day-2, September 12

-The day started with meeting people at registration desk hallway.
+The day started with meeting people at the registration desk hallway.
 I joined the TC discussion for Q & A around new projects in OpenStack.
 The discussion included emerging projects like Blazar, Glare, Gluon, Masakari, Stackube, Cyborg, and Mogan.
-Each project representative presented TC members with a general project overview, objectives, current status, and tried to answer any queries related to the Requirements for new OpenStack Projects applications.
-TC members also asked details related to the maturity of projects with respect to contributor’s diversity, the potential to increase collaboration, identifying any overlap with current/existing projects in OpenStack.
-We also had a discussion around potential project removals from OpenStack official projects.
-This is due to very low contributor activity during the cycle, no project goals achieved or changed focus of the participating organizations.
+Each project representative presented TC members with a general project overview, objectives, and current status and tried to answer any queries related to the Requirements for new OpenStack Projects applications.
+TC members also asked for details related to the maturity of projects with respect to contributor’s diversity, the potential to increase collaboration, and identifying any overlap with current/existing projects in OpenStack.
+We also had a discussion about potential project removals from official OpenStack projects.
+This is due to very low contributor activity during the cycle, no project goals achieved, or changes in the focus of the participating organizations.
 The particular projects highlighted in the area are Searchlight, Solum, Designate, CloudKitty.

-Michal Jastrzębski and I were chasing the infra/TC members for resolution related to publishing kolla images on the public registry like Quay with openstack-kolla namespace.
-We did not get any direct solution and I think there is a need to initiate a discussion on openstack-dev mailing list for further discussion.
+Michal Jastrzębski and I were chasing the infra/TC members for a resolution related to publishing kolla images on the public registry like Quay with OpenStack-kolla namespace.
+We did not get any direct solution, and I think there is a need to initiate a discussion on openstack-dev mailing list for further discussion.

 I met with Saad Zaher (Project Technical Lead) of Freezer regarding the current status of the project.
 I had a very informative discussion and got a clear idea of things to do.

-In the meantime we also had team photos clicked for Kolla and requirements team.
-This was the end of the first section of schedule of inter-project discussions.
-The day ended with IBM sponsored happy hour in the hotel where random discussions happened regarding projects, OpenStack, etc.
+In the meantime, we also had team photos clicked for Kolla and the requirements team.
+This was the end of the first section of the schedule of inter-project discussions.
+The day ended with IBM sponsored happy hour in the hotel, where random discussions happened regarding projects, OpenStack, etc.

 Day-3, September 13

-Day 3 of Queens PTG started with project specific design discussions, I joined the Kolla team where we started off with the design summits we had and a very important thing for the community, the "Documentation".
-We broke down the discussion in the documentation for quick-start with kolla contributor, operators, and reference documentation.
-The documentation available currently is scattered across projects after project split and it’s essential to have a common landing page on OpenStack Deployment guides which everyone can refer to.
-We had representatives from the Documentation team Alexandra Settle, Doug Hellmann, and Petr Kovář who are working on improving the doc experience by migrating the docs to a common format across the community.
+Day 3 of Queens PTG started with project-specific design discussions; I joined the Kolla team, where we started off with the design summits we had and a very important thing for the community, the "Documentation."
+We broke down the discussion in the documentation for quick-start with Kolla contributors, operators, and reference documentation.
+The documentation available currently is scattered across projects after the project split, and it’s essential to have a common landing page on OpenStack Deployment guides that everyone can refer to.
+We had representatives from the Documentation team Alexandra Settle, Doug Hellmann, and Petr Kovář, who are working on improving the doc experience by migrating the docs to a common format across the community.
 They understood the problem Kolla is facing and we had a discussion where we created the table of contents for all available and required documentation for Kolla.

-During lunch, we had extended discussion with Lars Kellogg-Stedman and Kevin Fox around “Monitoring OpenStack with Prometheus and other monitoring tools”.
+During lunch, we had an extended discussion with Lars Kellogg-Stedman and Kevin Fox about “Monitoring OpenStack with Prometheus and other monitoring tools.”

 I got a surprise gift of vintage OpenStack swag from the PTG team